InternalDeveloperPlatform/public-site/content/ecosystem/build-vs-buy/frameworks/mia-platform.md

 **Core Features of Mia-Platform**
-Among its products, Mia-Platform Console is the core solution: it is a platform builder that industrializes development processes, accelerates the creation of microservices architectures, and improves the developer experience (DevEx).
+Among its products, Mia-Platform Console is the core solution: it is a platform builder that industrializes development processes, accelerates the creation of microservices architectures, and improves the developer experience (DevX).

 The Mia-Platform Marketplace provides the Console with multiple ready-to-use components and add-ons that strongly accelerate and facilitate development.